Aluminium and its alloys

 The main ore of aluminium is bauxite, which contains aluminium oxide Al ₂ O₃.
 The aluminium oxide is melted and used as the electrolyte for aluminium extraction.
 There are various alloys available to use in extrusion, from pure aluminium which is relatively soft, through to hardenable alloys.
 The most appropriate alloy needs to be chosen according to the end use of the profile and the finishing requirements.

-The following considerations need to be made:
+When choosing which alloy to use the following considerations need to be made:

 1) Strength requirements

 By far the most widely used is the 6000 series which has magnesium and silicon as its alloying elements.
 This series can be aged (precipitation hardened) to temper.
 The ageing process is carried out in special ‘ovens’ over several hours at 180⁰C +/-5.